No. 1 Alabama rolls to 56-14 win over Louisiana-Lafayette

 Tagovailoa completed all eight of his attempts for 128 yards and two touchdowns, mostly in the first quarter.
 Hurts was 4 of 6 for 118 yards, including a 54-yard touchdown to Henry Ruggs III.

+"Jalen obviously handled this extremely well relative to being a great team player, great team leader, respecting his teammates and sticking with the program here," Alabama coach Nick Saban said.

+"He played very well today and took advantage of when he does have an opportunity to play, he plays well and tries to create value for himself, which I think would be the message that I would send to all players out there who are trying to take advantage of this new rule."

 Ruggs caught five passes for 116 yards and two TDs.
-Waddle gained 138 yards on three catches and returned a punt 63 yards for a score.
+Waddle gained 138 yards on three catches and returned a punt by zig-zagging 63 yards for a score.

+"The dude is explosive," Ruggs said.
+"He's very shifty and very fast.
+He's going to be a problem."

 Alabama took a 21-0 lead in the first seven minutes, with help from two big special teams plays, Waddle's return and Derek Kief's blocked punt.